 Plan were at the upper range of investment return assumptions for comparable plans.
-The 8.25 percent investment return assumption remains at the upper end of investment return assumptions used by other plans.
-The Plan's December 31, 2015 Investment Report shows that the Plan's investments have earned 5.9 percent over the past 10 years.
-Both the Plan's actuary, as well as the Plan's Investment Consultant, conducted projections that concluded the Plan's investments have a reasonable likelihood of achieving an investment return of 8.25 percent over a 10 to 20 year period.
+The Key Retirement Plan Infor mation 8.25 percent investment return assumption remains at the upper end of investment return Plan investment return assumption 10-year historical rate of return 8.25% 5.3% assumptions used by other plans.
+The Plan's December 31, 2016 Investment Report shows that the Plan's investments have earned 5.3 Plan assets Plan liabilities Funded ratio \$1.752 billion \$3.339 billion 52.5% percent over the past 10 years.
+Both the Plan's actuary, as well as the Plan's Employee contribution rate (2017) Employee contribution rate (2018) 11.962% 12.010% Investment Consultant, conducted projections that concluded the Plan's investments have a reasonable likelihood of achieving an Employer contribution rate (2017) Employer contribution rate (2018) 17.925% 18.019% investment return of 8.25 percent over a 10 to 30 year period.
 However, we continue to recommend that the Plan annually review the reasonableness of its investment return assumption, rather than wait for the next experience study.